| RECEIVER -ED |

 The clown was entertaining the family. present progressive verb |

-If you can replace the be verb with seem or become, then the -ing form is an adjective and is not part of the verb
+Tests for adjectives: (1) if you can put very (an adverb of degree) before the word, then the word form is an adjective or adverb but not a verb; (2) If you can replace the be verb with seem or become, then the participle form is an adjective and is not part of the verb.
+(Huddleston 533, 541)

 |